Skip to main content

 Porn isn’t something that many people in our society think of as a healthy business to work in, and we’re seeing just how real that is as more performers reveal what goes on behind the scenes.

 Regardless of all the overwhelming research and countless personal accounts exposing the exploitative reality of the porn industry, many consumers still buy into the glamorous fantasy that the porn industry works to maintain.
-The fact is, many performers—though not all of them—do porn because of desperate financial circumstances or coercive situations.
+The fact is many performers—though not all of them—do porn because of desperate financial circumstances or coercive situations.

 Related: “She Was Locked Up in a Room With Cameras”: 11 Horrifying Porn Industry Stories

-All this goes on, along with the difficult conditions and minimal pay that performers endure, all at the mercy of the growing demand for more extreme porn that they’re often pressured to do in order to continue their careers.
+All this goes on, along with the difficult conditions and minimal pay that performers endure, all at the mercy of the growing demand for more extreme porn that they’re often pressured to do to continue their careers.

 These are just some of the situations performers endure that many consumers don’t realize, and one by one, former performers are shedding light on what goes into maintaining one of the most powerful industries on the planet.